dairefinn/dimworld/.documentation/planning-based-ai.md

 - **Planner**: The planner is responsible for generating a plan based on the current state of the world and the desired goal.
 The plan is a sequence of actions that the agent must take to reach the goal.
 - **World State**: The world state is a representation of the current state of the world.
 It includes information about the agent's location, the location of objects, and other relevant information.
 - **Plan**: The plan is a sequence of actions that the agent must take to reach the goal.
 The planner generates the plan based on the current state of the world and the desired goal.

-# Notes

-- Should the effects be implemented as classes that inherit from a base class or should they be implemented as game resources?